 In no case shall treatment be refused to a Horizon BCBSNJ member if he or she is not able to pay a requested amount at the time of service.

 To protect our members, Horizon BCBSNJ forbids participating physicians and other health care professionals from adding a collection fee, interest or other amount to the member liability until the member has had a reasonable opportunity to pay (i.e., a minimum of 30 days).

 We encourage you to inform our members of your billing practices before member liabilities will not paid in a timely manner.

 NATIONAL PROVIDER IDENTIFIER (NPI)

-In accordance with Centers for Medicare & Medicaid Services (CMS) regulations, physicians and other health care professionals who conduct electronic transactions or submit claims to us through a third-party vendor are required to use a NPI.
+In accordance with Centers for Medicare & Medicaid Services (CMS) regulations, facilities who conduct electronic transactions or submit claims to us through a third-party vendor are required to use a NPI.
 To avoid claim rejection, include NPI information on your standard transactions.

 Apply for NPI

 Horizon BCBSNJ requires all physicians to have a unique NPI.
 If you have not yet applied for a NPI, visit https://nppes.cms.hhs.gov/NPPES/welcome.do.